 - “Virtual water cooler” – a practice of Slack channels or internal social networks where people chat about the random, non-work related stuff.
 Practiced by: Zapier, Buffer, Lullabot.

 - Encouraging intentional interaction – getting people to know each other even if they do not work in the same team.
 It happens in the form of either regular virtual coffee breaks between random employees or personality tests and quizzes about the teammates.
 Practiced by: Zapier, Buffer, Help Scout.

 - Company retreats – a practice of getting the teams together in real life.
-It is commonly used by Joel Gascoigne, CEO
+It is commonly used by Joel Gascoigne, CEO and founder of Buffer,

 “As CEO of a 75-person remote team, I see the retreats as an essential part of the work we do together.
 I firmly believe that if we would operate the company without these regular face-to-face gatherings, we would be less effective and feel less connected.”